Mexico President Upbeat Despite Election Setback - UrduPoint

 That would still be behind Morena and its allies, which were projected to control 265-298 seats.

+Even so, Lopez Obrador "is not going to be able to make the constitutional changes that someone would want with a view to concentrating power," said Pablo Majluf, analyst and critic of the president's so-called "Fourth Transformation" plan.

-- Popular with poor - While the 67-year-old president himself continues to enjoy public approval ratings above 60 percent, Mexican voters often use midterm elections to punish the ruling party.
+While the 67-year-old president himself continues to enjoy public approval ratings above 60 percent, Mexican voters often use midterm elections to cast protest votes against the ruling party.

-"They never had a plan and they still don't," said Claudia Cervantes, a hospital worker, said of the government's handling of the crisis.
+"They never had a plan and they still don't," said Claudia Cervantes, a hospital worker in the capital, where experts said middle class voters in particular appeared to have punished Morena.

-But some other voters such as Tania Calderon were willing to give Morena more time.
+But some other voters such as Tania Calderon were willing to give the president's party more time.

 "Without the pandemic, the government would have done better," the 37-year-old said.